htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   state unless passed ``-cumulative-time`` to show the jobs cumulative run time for all runs.
   :jira:`1064`

-- *condor_history* will now stop searching history files once all possible job ads are found if passed ClusterIds or ClusterId.ProcId pairs.
+- *condor_history* will now stop searching history files once all requested job ads are found if passed ClusterIds or ClusterId.ProcId pairs.
   :jira:`1364`